 - 4.2.1.
-A concrete dry filter box is a pretreatment structure installed at grade with a curb-cut or curb inlet opening that allows water to enter a high performance modular biofiltration system, bioretention, rain garden, bioswale, or similar stormwater BMP. - 4.2.2.
-The box provides a stable inlet, reduces runoff velocities, and captures gross pollutants; therefore, simplifying the recurring sediment removal and surface erosion common with turf, rip rap, or smooth concrete inlet aprons. - 4.2.3.
-Capturing sediment within the box helps extend the life of a downstream primary treatment BMP by reducing the sediment load and internal scour/erosion. - 4.2.4.
-Concrete dry filter boxes can be installed on both new and existing projects where there are concerns about inlet stability and/or maintenance issues.
+A modular concrete dry filter box is a pretreatment structure installed at grade with a curb-cut or curb inlet opening that allows water to enter a high performance modular biofiltration system, bioretention, rain garden, bioswale, or similar stormwater BMP. - 4.2.2.
+The modularity of the box (i.e. inlet, middle, and outlet sections) allows for variable box lengths to span desired distances. - 4.2.3.
+The box includes a removable, load-bearing lid that allows nearby surface elevations (e.g. sidewalk, trail, or boulevard) to be maintained. - 4.2.4.
+The box provides a stable inlet, reduces runoff velocities, and captures gross pollutants; therefore, simplifying the recurring sediment removal and surface erosion common with turf, rip rap, or smooth concrete inlet aprons. - 4.2.5.
+Capturing sediment within the box helps extend the life of a downstream primary treatment BMP by reducing the sediment load and internal scour/erosion. - 4.2.6.
+Modular concrete dry filter boxes can be installed on both new and existing projects where there are concerns about inlet stability and/or maintenance issues.